-City Council approved an ordinance at its May 20, 2019 meeting, which clarifies that persons may not be treated differently in Worthington because of a protected characteristic.
+City Council approved the Non-Discrimination Ordinance in May 2019.
+It clarifies that people may not be treated differently in Worthington because of a protected characteristic.
 The CRC recommended the ordinance to promote tolerance, respect and inclusion in the Worthington Community.
-The new ordinance was effective July 1, 2019:

 To Enact New Chapter 539 “Discriminatory Practices, Civil Rights, Disclosure” of the Codified Ordinances of the City of Worthington to Prohibit Discrimination in Housing, Employment, and Public Accommodations Based on Designated Classes.

 Worthington is a community that values equality and non-discrimination.
 The community has a long tradition of inclusion and respect for people of diverse backgrounds, from the support of anti-slavery efforts and the Underground Railroad in the 19th century to civil rights and fair housing efforts in the 20th century.
 Few communities, whether large or small, can lay claim to organizations such as the Community Relations Commission, the Worthington International Friendship Association and Partners for Community and Character – all of which foster respect for others.

 There has been some type of human relations organization active in the City of Worthington since the 1960s.
 The current Community Relations Commission (CRC) was re-established by City Council in 1991.
 City Council appoints the nine members of the CRC and the Commission’s duties are listed in the City Charter:

 The Commission shall act in an advisory capacity to City Council and to the City Administrative Staff on community issues related to fair and equal treatment for all persons.
 The Commission shall promote educational and other programs and opportunities to foster understanding, positive relationships, and a strong sense of community among people of diverse educational, racial, ethnic, cultural and economic backgrounds.